emendir/IPNS-Manager/ReadMe.md

 ## Prerequisite Knowledge and Understanding
 This program is built for people who work with IPFS and understand the basic concepts of how it works, including [IPNS (InterPlanetary Name System)](http://docs.ipfs.io.ipns.localhost:8080/concepts/ipns/).

-## Installation
-You can download and run the binary in the dist folder if you're using a Linux x86_64 computer (tested on Ubuntu 20).
-If you are using a different operating system, you can run the program from source.

 ### Run from Source
 - This program is written in the Python programming language.
 Install it and its package manager pip.
 Use at a version of at least 3.7.